 I'm a Creative Director, Designer, Illustrator and Writer living in Minneapolis, MN who was born and raised (and still pays taxes and plays) in hodag country.
-As a Creative Director I spend my days strategizing and creating visual experiences for the big world of business while my evenings and weekends are spent studying, photographing and drawing all things small.
+As a Creative Director I spend my days strategizing and creating visual experiences for the wonderful world of higher education while my evenings and weekends are spent studying, photographing and drawing all things small.
 I also create stories and characters for picture books and then subsequently apply those characters and pieces of that artwork to fabrics, paper and products.
 I call this extension of visual narrative StoryStyle™.

 Who is Happy the Hodag?

 There are many different depictions of hodags in my hometown of Rhinelander, WI and when I was growing up all of these hodags were shown to be mean and scary.
 I decided to add a new kind of hodag to the landscape and in 2006 I created Happy the Hodag to be a friendly hodag.
 Is he the most lovable hodag known to man?
 I like to think so ;)

 Crafted to exhibit traditional hodag characteristics but in a more accessible style for children, Happy the Hodag stars in my first children's book Tales From The Trees which is an introduction to the hodag legend for children.
 I published a second Happy the Hodag book in 2007, a prequel called A Monster Misunderstanding, further expanding on and diffusing the legend of this green beast for little readers and Hodag enthusiasts.